Usage

 packets will be sent even when there is no EDP peer detected.

-detected but there is a peer speaking another protocol de-
+tected but there is a peer speaking another protocol detected.

-tected.
-By default, LLDP packets are sent when there is a
+By default, LLDP packets are sent when there is a peer speak-

-peer speaking LLDP detected or when there is no peer at all.
+ing LLDP detected or when there is no peer at all.
+If re-

 -r Receive-only mode.
 With this switch, lldpd will not send any